mongodb/docs/source/includes/fact-performance-advisor.rst

 :term:`query shape`, that were run against a collection that would benefit from the suggested index.
 The Performance Advisor does not negatively affect the performance of your |mms| clusters.

+You can also monitor collection-level :manual:`query latency </reference/operator/aggregation/collStats/#latencystats-document>` with
+:ref:`Query Insights <query-insights>`.